Camp America is one of the best experiences young adults can do. Read how to get Camp America jobs from the UK or Europe.

-Friends of mine have used Camp Leaders who have similar perks to Camp America but also have a lower starting wage.
+Friends of mine have used Camp Leaders which has similar perks to Camp America but also has a lower starting wage.

-When I went to camp back in 2011, Americamp had only been around for a year but since then, they are building up their reputation as a popular choice.
+When I went camping back in 2011, Americamp had only been around for a year but since then, they have built up their reputation as a popular choice.
 Costs to apply are relatively low (around £200) whilst wages start higher than most (£800+) however flights aren’t included, hence the low costs to apply.